-We finally left California—and when I say “finally” I mean we might have done a little dance when we crossed the border into Oregon.
+We finally completed our RV travels in California—and when I say “finally” I mean we might have done a little dance when we crossed the border into Oregon.
 Not that we didn’t like California, it was just that we were there for SO LONG.
 It is a REALLY big state!
 Crater Lake National Park in June 2017.
 Look at all that snow!

 Our first destination in Oregon was Crater Lake National Park.
 We camped at the Annie Creek Sno-Park and drove our truck into the park where we met up again with our friends the Stampers.
 Even though it was mid-June, most of the park was still closed due to snow!
 And when I say snow I mean LOTS of it!
 Crater Lake receives over 530 inches of snow annually—that’s over 44 feet!

 And the road to the north end of the park was still blocked with a good 15-20 feet of it.
 We couldn’t make it to the area that allows you to get down to the water (we were going to jump in!) but it wasn’t all bad.
 It was amazing to see the lake with that much snow all around.
 Definitely an amazing place!
 Crater Lake holds the record for the clearest, cleanest water in the world.

 (June 22 – July 2, 2017)